vmware-archive/phd3-hawq-aws/README.md

-Pivotal HD and HAWQ on AWS deployment
+CloudFormation script for deploying Pivotal HD 3.0 and HAWQ on AWS with Ambari blueprints

-TO DO :
-AMI - CentOS 6.5 ami-640af40c
+AMI - RHEL 6.5 / CentOS 6.5

 EC2 Instance Options(Only 10G Network)